stbrody/mongo/docs/primary_only_service.md

 will be resumed after failover.
 When an Instance is resumed after failover, it is provided the current version of the state document as it exists in the state document collection.
-That document can be used to rebuild the in-memory state for this Instance so that when run() is called it knows what state it is in and thus what work still needs to be performed, and which has already been done by the previous Primary.
+That document can be used to rebuild the in-memory state for this Instance so that when run() is called it knows what state it is in and thus what work still needs to be performed, and what work has already been completed by the previous Primary.

 ## Behavior during state transitions